pymupdf/PyMuPDF/docs/document.rst

        :returns: list of page numbers that have this label.
 Empty if none found, no labels defined, etc.

+    .. method:: get_page_labels()

+       *(New in v1.18.7)*

+       PDF only: Extract the list of page label definitions.
+Typically used for modifications before feeding it into :meth:`Document.set_page_labels`.

+       :returns: a list of dictionaries as defined in :meth:`Document.set_page_labels`.

     .. method:: set_page_labels(labels)

        *(New in v1.18.6)*

        PDF only: Add or update the page label definitions of the PDF.

        :arg list labels: a list of dictionaries.
 Each dictionary defines a label building rule and a 0-based "start" page number.
-The number is the first for which the label definition is valid.
-Each dictionary looks like ``{'startpage': int, 'prefix': str, 'style': str, 'firstpagenum': int}`` and has the following items.
-Note that all items **must** be specified:
+That start page number is the first for which the label definition is valid.
+Each dictionary has up to 4 items and looks like ``{'startpage': int, 'prefix': str, 'style': str, 'firstpagenum': int}`` and has the following items.

-          - ``startpage``: (int) first page number to apply the label rule.
-The rule is applied to all subsequent pages until end of document or superseded by the next rule.
+          - ``startpage``: (int) the first page number (0-based) to apply the label rule.
+This key **must be present**.
+The rule is applied to all subsequent pages until either end of document or superseded by the rule with the next larger page number.
-          - ``prefix``: (str) a string to start the label with, e.g. "A-".
-Empty string if not required.
+          - ``prefix``: (str) an arbitrary string to start the label with, e.g. "A-".
+Default is "".
           - ``style``: (str) the numbering style.
-Available are "D" (decimal), "r"/"R" (Roman numbers, lower or upper case), and "a"/"A" (alphabetical, lower/upper case).
-If "", then no numbering will take place and the pages in that range will receive the same label consisting of the ``prefix`` value.
+Available are "D" (decimal), "r"/"R" (Roman numbers, lower or upper case), and "a"/"A" (lower or upper case alphabetical numbering: "a" through "z", then "aa" through "az", etc.).
+Default is "".
+If "", no numbering will take place and the pages in that range will receive the same label consisting of the ``prefix`` value.
 If prefix is also omitted, then the label will be "".
           - ``firstpagenum``: (int) start numbering with this value.
-Must be 1 or greater.
+Default is 1, smaller values are ignored.

        For example::

-        {'startpage': 6, 'prefix': 'A-', 'style': 'D', 'firstpagenum': 10}
+        [{'startpage': 6, 'prefix': 'A-', 'style': 'D', 'firstpagenum': 10}, {'startpage': 10, 'prefix': '', 'style': 'D', 'firstpagenum': 1}]

-       will generate the labels "A-10", "A-11", ... for pages 6, 7 and so on.
+       will generate the labels "A-10", "A-11", "A-12", "A-13", "1", "2", "3", ... for pages 6, 7 and so on until end of document.
+Pages 0 through 5 will have the label "".

-       .. note:: This is an expert function and requires knowledge of how PDF page labelling works.
-See :ref:`AdobeManual` page 595.

     .. method:: makeBookmark(loc)